sqrtM/arturia_mkii_step_sequencer/README.md

 for now, this is just a toy, but it's my first working standalone .exe file, so that was really the goal here.

+# how to use

+just download the repo and inside of the dist folder there is a "main.exe" file.

+the dist folder seems rather bloated, which seems unnecessary since i went into this project with the goal of using the bare minimum amount of external modules/functions etc.. im going to see what i can do to fix that.

 # known issues i am looking to fix